thomas-fossati/draft-fft-rats-eat-measured-component/draft-fft-rats-eat-measured-component.md

 --- abstract

+A measured component is a measurable object of an attester's target environment, that is, an object whose state can be sampled and digested.
+Examples of measured components include the invariant part of firmware that is loaded in memory at startup time, a run-time integrity check, a file system object, or a CPU register.

-This document defines a "measured components" format that can be used with the EAT Measurements claim.
+This document defines a "measured component" format that can be used with the EAT `Measurements` claim.

 --- middle

 # Introduction

-{{Section 4.2.16 of -rats-eat}} defines a Measurements claim that:
+{{Section 4.2.16 of -rats-eat}} defines a `Measurements` claim that:

 > "[c]ontains descriptions, lists, evidence or measurements of the software that exists on the entity or any other measurable subsystem of the entity."

 This claim allows for different measurement formats, each identified by a different CoAP Content-Format ({{Section 12.3 of -coap}}).
-Initially, the only specified format is CoSWID of type "evidence", as per {{Section 2.9.4 of -coswid}}.
+Currently, the only specified format is CoSWID of type "evidence", as per {{Section 2.9.4 of -coswid}}.

-This document introduces the "measured components" format that can be used with the EAT Measurements claim in addition or as an alternative to CoSWID.
+This document introduces a "measured component" format that can be used with the EAT `Measurements` claim in addition to or as an alternative to CoSWID.

+The term "measured component" refers to any measurable object on a target environment, that is, an object whose state can be sampled and digested.
+This includes, for example: the invariant part of a firmware component that is loaded in memory at startup time, a run-time integrity check (RTIC), a file system object, or a CPU register.

 # Conventions and Definitions